 Visit our blog for general advice and guidance on taking pet’s abroad.

 Outside of the above, due to the pandemic it is worth double-checking no pet travel restrictions have changed for the country you’re wishing to travel too and ensuring you keep up to date whilst on the move.

-For any accommodation, restaurant or activities it’s even more important to make contact prior to arrival to check they are still pet friendly and will be able to accommodate your needs.
+For any accommodation, restaurant or activities it’s even more important to make contact prior to arrival to check they are still pet friendly (check out canwetakethedog.com) and will be able to accommodate your needs.

 With new restrictions on services and processes changing, some businesses are reducing opening hours, limiting availability and unfortunately this does mean in some businesses we have seen reduced numbers of petfriendly rooms or tables.

-As facemasks are quickly becoming a staple tool used around the world to limit the spread of the virus, it’s advisable to socialise your pet to them before travelling.
+As facemasks now a staple tool used around the world to limit the spread of the virus, it’s advisable to socialise your pet to you wearing them before travelling.

 If you are only just getting back out to adventure, especially if you have recently come out of a lockdown period, try to slowly and gradually reintroduce noises and busy areas.
 During lots of quiet time at home our pet’s can quickly adjust to this as the norm.
 Meaning they can struggle to re-adjust to the outside world as every day life picks up.